 I named Florida in the above example, as it is an illustration of a big traveling effort, since to me this is a far away destination.
 However, even if I chose Disneyland Paris, which is only a three hour flight from here, I’d still want to avoid those endless lines.
 As a matter of fact, if I were to travel to Florida, I’d skip amusement parks altogether, as I’d rather see South Beach and swim with the dolphins or visit the Kennedy Space Center to feel like an astronaut for one day.

 Anyway, now I understand the sense of consulting a crowd calendar before planning your vacation in such a popular park.
 I even created this chart, as a result of reading some unusual statistics done on the visitors of Disney Parks.
+Can you believe it that the visitors of these parks eat over 10 million burgers every year and drink over 50 million bottles of Coke?
+Funny enough, not one single Pepsi bottle gets sold here.
+The next time you ask yourself “Is it packed Disneyland”, remember to check their official website, in order to find out which is the best time to go to Disneyland.

 It surely takes a lot of people to eat and drink all these quantities.
 If you want to embed my infographic on your website, here’s the code you need to copy and paste into your article: